cybermaggedon/ixbrl-reporter/docs/configuration-workflow.md

 There are various moving parts which result in the production of a report:

 - The elements define the structure of a report.
-The command-line `gnucash-ixbrl` is called with the identifier of an element which is used as the root of the report.
+The command-line `ixbrl-reporter` is called with the identifier of an element which is used as the root of the report.
 There are various 'kinds' of element e.g.
   `html`, `composite`, `page` and `worksheet`.
 Some elements e.g. `page` can invoke other elements recursively.